Ula666/AWS/README.md

 - Firstly The SSH must be set to TCP, port: 22, Source: My IP, description ex.: admin access
 - HTTP - TCP - 80 - Custom - 0.0.0.0/0, ::0, Description ex.: http access
 - On the final page click Launch and select `Choose an existing key pair` and select `DevOpsStudent` > Launch Instances
+- Go back to the instances list > choose you instance > connect > copy example into git bash
 - ### in the app instance:
+- `sudo apt-get update -y`
--
+- `sudo apt-get upgrade -y`
+- `sudo apt-get install nginx -y`
-`sudo systemctl status nginx` to check nginx status
+-`sudo systemctl status nginx` to check nginx status
 - copy code from OS to AWS EC2 app with scp command
-- go into eng84_dev_env and use command below:
+- you have to first go into folder with OS (ex.:eng84_dev_env) and use commands below:
 - `scp -i ~/.ssh/your_pem_file -r app/ ubuntu@ip:~/app/` - to copy OS from the other folder
 - `scp -i ~/.ssh/pem_file -r ubuntu@ip~/` to copy one file
 - `scp -i ~/.ssh/pem_file -r environment/ ubuntu@ip:~/ `